 Methods that employ creative practices as a primary mode of inquiry in the social sciences, humanities, and philosophy have been gaining in popularity.
 These methods go beyond traditional text-based research to explore complex, embodied, and emotional aspects of human experience and social phenomena.
 As well as enriching social enquiry, arts-based methods can be a catalyst for social and political change, which involves nurturing imagination, empowering marginalized voices, and fostering collective action.

-Rebecca Carson is a theorist working in Marxism and philosophy based at the Royal College of Art.
-She is author of Immanent Externalities: The Reproduction of Life in Capital.
+Rebecca Carson is a theorist working in Marxism and philosophy.
+She is a Tutor and Researcher at the Royal College of Art and the author of Immanent Externalities: The Reproduction of Life in Capital, Haymarket Books, 2024.
+She has written widely on capitalism and reproduction, contributing to the growing field of social reproduction theory (SRT).

 This Is Essential Work is an online open-access feminist exhibition co-curated by visual artist Yuko Edwards and academics Michal Nahman (Anthropologist, UWE) and Susan Newman (Political Economist, OU) who sought explore a visual dialogue between artists worldwide and their academic research into the commodification of breastmilk and social reproduction under capitalism more generally.